jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Lessons

-The boy is so nice.
-I ask him to get this shopping list from the store.
+This Maryland summer is so hot.
+We open the windows.
+Fill the pitchers.
+Dust the carpets.

+The house becomes disorganized.

+I will tidy up.
+I ask the nice boy to visit the store for me.
+I write him a shopping list.

-"I can't read ma'am".
+"I can't read, ma'am".

 "Can't read?"
 I say back.
 Everyone should read.
-How can you work if you can't read.
+How can you work if you can't read?
+It feels wrong that you cannot.
 I'll teach you.
 We'll do it together."

 I'm teaching him his letters.
 He sits beside me at the kitchen table, sounding out words like any child would.
 Eager.
 Bright.
-Over days.
+Over days we stop our chores for a few hours and I teach and he studies.

 It feels good to help him learn.
 He takes to it well.

 Hugh comes in.
 Watches us.
 His face darkens.